mozilla-it-data/common/README.md

 # common
-a copy of the old gitolite datateam common repo
+a semi-copy of the old gitolite datateam common repo